By: Joanna Young (@JCYCIO)

 Units within an organization are akin to players on a team.
 They might be individually great, but collectively sub-optimal.

-Consider common business functions: sales, fulfillment, billing and service.
+Consider common business functions: sales, fulfillment, billing, and service.
 Each function can have one-to-many business processes, however, for simplicity, let’s assume each has an identifiable end-to-end process.
-Further, let’s assume each function measures their process and, within reason, meets recognized industry benchmarks (for example, orders are fulfilled within X business days, or Y mean -time to resolve service enquiries).
+Further, let’s assume each function measures their process and, within reason, meets recognized industry benchmarks (for example, orders are fulfilled within X business days, or Y mean -time to resolve service inquiries).

 As a result, one can conclude that this fictional business is largely optimized, with sales, fulfillment and billing supported by integrated systems and data, with service underlying and supporting.

 Within each function (marketing, service, et al.), the leaders of those units may perceive, and even rejoice, in visible, measurable performance.
 They may even exceed industry benchmarks.
 However, disparate optimization often results in overall mediocrity.

 Does customer information persist in a secure fashion throughout?
 Is there a single view of the customer regardless of where a particular order or interaction is along the process?
 Are employees enabled and empowered to provide service that is responsive to and delights the customer?
 Are there multiple channels – voice, social, mobile – available to engage with new and existing customers, and are those channels integrated with primary business systems?

 If the answer to most of these questions is not “yes,” then rather than neat arrows, you may have a tangle.